Supporting India's States with Renewable Energy Integration

 NREL partners directly with states in India to evaluate strategies for integrating renewable energy into India's power system.

 The Government of India made a commitment to transition to clean energy in its power sector through several nationwide targets, such as reaching 450 GW of renewable energy by 2030 and a nationally determined contribution commitment of 40% renewable electricity capacity by 2030.
 India's states will play a key role in this transition.
-Advancing the data, tools, and methods used to plan and manage this power sector transformation is a critical component of ensuring success in reaching targets and creating an environment for further ambitions across the energy sector.
+Advancing the data, tools, and methods used to plan and manage this power sector transformation is critical to reaching targets and creating an environment for further ambitions across the energy sector.

 Program Objectives